Healthdirect Free Australian health advice you can count on.

 • limping

-Symptoms tend to be worse during or after exercise or physical activity.
+Symptoms are generally worse during or after exercise or physical activity.
 The symptoms usually get better with rest.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.